ETS-Next-Gen/pmss/README.md

 Why?
 WHY???
 -----------

-The *raison d'etre* is that settings cascade.
-In most cases, we would like to have:
+The *raison d'etre* is that settings cascade and override.
+In most cases, we would like to have (e.g. for a learning management system):

 - Rosters from Google Classroom
 - Except for Central Valley School District, which uses Instructure